 About Fair Trade

-Fair trade organizations offer a wide variety of unique, often handmade products at affordable prices.
-Through fair trade, artisans and farmers in low-income communities are able to earn an honest living, to provide for their children and to be gainfully employed in a job that brings dignity and joy.
-Fair trade organizations cultivate partnerships with their suppliers and contribute to the development of communities through educational, nutritional, environmental, and health programs.
+Fair trade products come from non-profit organizations and ethical businesses which prioritize people and the planet before profit.
+They offer a wide variety of unique, handmade products at affordable prices.
+Through fair trade, artisans and farmers in developing countries are able to earn an honest living, to provide for their children, and to be gainfully employed in a job that brings dignity and joy.
+Fair trade organizations build partnerships with these individuals and contribute to the development of communities through educational, nutritional, environmental, and health programs.

 With its attention to environmentalism and equality, fair trade shopping demonstrates not only true ECS school spirit, but also holiday spirit–no matter which winter holiday you’re celebrating!

 Building New Hope is a volunteer-driven nonprofit organization based in Pittsburgh, PA and Nicaragua.
 In Nicaragua, they partner with a worker-owned coffee cooperative, operate two schools for at-risk youth, and sponsor high school scholarships.
 In Pittsburgh, they engage with local schools, faith groups, farmers, and businesses to spread awareness about and appreciation for the culture, coffee, and communities in Central America.

 Divine Chocolate is co-owned by the 85,000 farmer members of Kuapa Kokoo, the cooperative in Ghana that supplies the cocoa for each bar of Divine.
 As owners, they get a share in the profits, a say in the company, and a voice in the global marketplace.